 Murphy has produced everywhere he’s been, but draft evaluation doesn’t end at production.
 Does Murphy have the dual-sided talent and technical ability to be a first-round prospect?
 And how high can he rise in the early-round range?

 If you want an edge rusher with tools, Murphy has them.
-At 6’5″, 275 pounds, Murphy has an extremely strong, well-proportioned, compact frame with great length.
+At 6’5″ and almost 260 pounds, Murphy has an extremely strong, well-proportioned, compact frame with great length.
 And with that size, he’s an explosive athlete with a torrid first step.
 The Clemson EDGE can accelerate quickly into the backfield with powerful strides.
 At times, he shows off near-elite acceleration capacity for his size, particularly when he has a runway to quicken his feet.

 Going further, Murphy can hit an intense second gear when he has an open lane to close on his target.
 He also has high-end lateral burst, which he can use to pressure angles off the snap.
-The Clemson EDGE can cover eye-catching amounts of ground with his lateral explosions.
+He’s a high-energy athlete at his size who can cover eye-catching amounts of ground with his lateral explosions.
 With his brand of athleticism, he’s extremely dangerous on stunts.
 He can use lateral twitch and burst to explode into gaps and exploit angles.

 While Murphy’s athleticism is superb, his best trait might be his power.
 The Clemson EDGE has elite power capacity with his length, short-area burst, and frame density.
 His burst and length, in particular, allow for rare displacement potential.
 With his power capacity, Murphy can blast blockers back off the snap and pave open lanes.